wp-plugins/bepro-listings/readme.txt

 	1. Accept Payments - Unlimited payment packages or charge per category.
 "BePro Cart" plugin is required (100% free)
 	2. Upload CSV - Upload your lisings via a csv document
-	3. Front end Submission  - Allow visitors to post, or lock it to members only, or it submits to you as pending.
+	3. Front end Submission  - Allow visitors to post or require membership.
 	4. Search and filter - Allow users to search and filter by name, location, categories, price and other data points
 	5. Clustered Google Maps - Great for showing listings via a map with no need for API keys.
 	6. Categories - Assign images or not.
 Choose from our 4 different directory style layouts
-	7. Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins
+	7. Gallery - Compatible with many gallery plugins and can be removed altogether
 	8. Listing Results - Two templates for search results including a ("Featured") banner option, are available and they can be extended.
 	10. Ajax - Search and filter on one page.
 Yes, wow is the correct phrase to use!
 	11. User Profile - Use Buddypress or our standalone profile shortcode to allow your users to manage their submissions
 	12. Expiration - Set an expiration length for new listings
-	12. Currency - Setup cost as searchable data and implement any curreny sign you want
+	12. Currency - Setup cost as searchable data and implement any currency sign
 	13. SEO - Works with seo plugins and is designed with seo friendly standards.
 Also each listing generates its own page.
 	14. Multisite - Expand the use of this plugin throughout your network.
 	15. Responsive - Our listings and detail pages are all responsive.
 Perfect for integrating into your mobile compatible theme.
 	16. Widgets - Several widgets are available including, recent listings and search filter.
-Just about every content focused addon brings more widgets
 	17. Admin Options - Control the ability for users to intereact with features and information.
 	18. On page google map - Now all listings have their own google map showing listing location in a tab
 	19. Custom posts - Listings are separate to your other posts in the admin and front end.
 	20. Shortcodes - Several ways to feature the information and engage your visitor.
-There are currently 7 shortcodes in the free plugin and several more available through addons
 	21. Hooks & Filters - Developers will love the documentation & ability to easily extend features.
 	22. Email Notifications - Add, edit, delete notifications.
 Requires BePro Email (100% free)
 	23. Shortcode Builder - Use our tinymce button to build the shortcodes easily